Zack Short Preview, Player Props: Tigers vs. Yankees

 Zack Short At The Plate

-- Short is batting .222 with nine doubles, five home runs and 20 walks.
+- Short has nine doubles, six home runs and 21 walks while hitting .221.

-- Short has picked up a hit in 41.0% of his 78 games this year, with more than one hit in 9.0% of them.
+- In 42.0% of his games this year (34 of 81), Short has picked up at least one hit, and in seven of those games (8.6%) he recorded more than one.

+- He has gone deep in six games this season (7.4%), leaving the park in 2.7% of his trips to the dish.

-- In 19.2% of his games this season, Short has had at least one RBI.
-He's picked up more than one in 12.8% and driven in three or more of his team's runs in three contests.
+- Short has an RBI in 16 of 81 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 12 of 78 games this season, he has scored, including multiple runs once.
+- He has scored at least once 13 times this year (16.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.